5 Classic Fall Activities That Will Be Different This Year

 Everyone loves a fair which, unfortunately, is where we run into problems.
 It’s difficult to have these sort of events be profitable if you can’t cram as many people as possible into a small time frame.
 While all the typical summer fairs came to a grinding halt due to high-density touch points and other concerns, fall fairs still have a fighting chance.
 While you likely won’t get the signature bobbing for apples and potato sack races, you’ll likely still get to enjoy great food, decorations, and company.
 Fairs and events might go on for longer to allow waves of guests and sanitation in between each group.

 The fall season also means spooky season.
 While last year was filled with scary, funny, or just downright impressive haunted houses, this year can’t compete.
 Haunted houses rely on tight spaces, dark corners, and jump scares—all of which are not recommended by health experts at the moment.
 Haunted houses might have to take the lead of theme parks and bring the party outside to allow proper distance.
 These tweaks might alter the vibe, but you can still definitely get your ghoul on in the dark of night.
-On the other end of the spectrum, try to imagine how different city life might be post-COVID-19.

 The bottom line